adamfortuna/evaleverything.com/source/_posts/2013-09-08-native-javascript-notifications.markdown

 Want to see how notifications look in your browser?
 Try out the [HTML5 Notifications Demo][] to find out.

+## Update

+For an example of how this technique is used, read the post on [Teaching iOS 7 at Code School](/2013/10/04/teaching-ios-7-at-codeschool/).
+This post details the user experience that can be achieved using native browser notifications.

 {% credits %}
 1. Icons for Safari, Chrome and Firefox by [Stefano Tirloni](http://dribbble.com/shots/1032875-Flat-Icons).
 2. Internet Explorer Icon by [1 Little Designer](http://onelittledesigner.com/rapidweaver/web-icons/free-flat-browser-icons/).
 {% endcredits %}

 [Growl]:http://growl.info/